acmoles/portfolio/portfolio/projects/toucan-research.md

 ## User journey and ideation

 Customer acquisition and retention were two of the most discussed performance metrics at toucanBox.
-This project however, focused on an equally important but somewhat subtler metric; the rate at which trialists convert to fully paid customers (activation rate).
+[User profiles, detailed in the other case study](/toucanbox) this project however, focused on an equally important but somewhat subtler metric; the rate at which trialists convert to fully paid customers (activation rate).

 </template>